Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

     # Set interfaces to be used by RCCL.
     # This is needed as otherwise RCCL tries to use a network interface it has
-    # noa ccess to on LUMI.
+    # no access to on LUMI.
     export NCCL_SOCKET_IFNAME=hsn0,hsn1,hsn2,hsn3
     export NCCL_NET_GDR_LEVEL=3